alexisakira/alexisakira.github.io/_pages/about.md

 - My favorite artist is [M. C. Escher](https://mcescher.com/),
 - I like short, simple papers that are to the point.

-I also like programming, chess, and tennis, although I am not particularly good at those.
+I also like programming, chess, and tennis, although I am not particularly good at those activities.

 ## My Erdős number
 My current [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is 3, based on the following connections (you can use [this tool](https://zbmath.org/collaboration-distance/) to compute your Erdős number or the collaboration distance between anybody, though the tool is not perfect):